 University of Texas Inequality Project (UTIP) -- The UTIP is devoted to the study and measure of income and earnings inequality throughout the globe.Their data holdings consist of several datasets measuring inequality between and within countries.

-World Bank Poverty and Equity Data -- The World Bank has brought together a variety of datasets pertaining to the study of poverty, income inequality, and income distribution, along with other resources relevant for international development and economics.
-The many potentially-useful resources listed within this site include the World Income Inequality Database and PovcalNet.
+World Bank Poverty and Inequality Platform -- The Poverty and Inequality Platform is "the World Bank Group’s comprehensive source for the latest data on poverty, inequality, and shared prosperity.
+The portal allows you to explore several poverty and inequality indicators for countries and regions as well as explore countries by various income levels."
 The site is part of the Bank's broader collection of poverty indicators.
-Other data resources are available via the Bank's "Poverty and Inequality" research program, the Bank's Data Catalog, and the Bank's Microdata Library.
+Other data resources are available via the Bank's "Poverty and Inequality" research program, the Bank's Data Catalog, the Bank's Microdata Library, and the PovcalNet tool for getting estimates of income distribution.
 Be warned: the World Bank tends to change addresses for websites without warning.